hukkax/amiga/README.md

-Sources for some of my Amiga OCS productions released under Void.
+VASM sources for some of my Amiga OCS productions released under Void.